epogrebnyak/weo-reader/README.md

 ## Install

-The program uses Python 3.7.
+The program uses Python 3.6 or higher.
 To install `weo` use:

 `pip install weo`